cortrudolph/SLU_IO_Psych/content/event/event2/index.md

   postcode:
   country: United States

-summary: 2022 Fall Professional Activities Group (PAG) Lecture Series
+summary: 2022 Professional Activities Group (PAG) Lecture Series
 abstract: "A series of six lectures on topics related to the science and practice of IO psychology.
 More details to be announced soon!"

 # Talk start and end times.